 CONFIDENTIALITY

-The parties shall ensure the privacy and confidentiality of information and business secrets of the other party obtained in relation to these Supply Terms and/or the Reference Offer, by establishing and implementing reasonable procedures for maintaining privacy and confidentiality of such information subject to any requirement under applicable law.
-References in these Supply Terms to Confidential Information or business secrets shall be understood to include all information that is reasonably considered to be commercially confidential (regardless of whether it has been formally designated as such) and shall include information pertaining to network coverage and/or capabilities.
+Either party shall ensure privacy and confidentiality of Confidential Information of the other party obtained under or in relation to this Agreement and protect it against unauthorised disclosure, by establishing and implementing reasonable procedures for maintaining privacy and confidentiality of such information subject to any requirement under applicable law.

-The Access Provider shall not in any circumstances disclose to BRE and/or any of its Affiliates directly or indirectly, any Confidential Information or business secrets relating to any Licensed Operator.
-The Access Provider shall establish and maintain, at all times, organisational measures including in particular appropriate information barriers, processes and systems to prevent the disclosure of Confidential Information by the Access Provider to BRE and/or any Affiliate and vice versa.A party may not disclose the provisions of these Supply Terms and/or the Reference Offer to any person except:
+The Access Provider shall not in any circumstances disclose in breach of any applicable law to any of its Affiliates, which is a Licensed Operator or which engages in retail communications operations in relation to any Service under this Reference Offer in the Kingdom, directly or indirectly, any Confidential Information relating to any Licensed Operator.
+The Access Provider shall establish and maintain, at all times, organisational measures including in particular appropriate information barriers, processes and systems to prevent the disclosure of such Confidential Information by the Access Provider to any such Affiliate.

+Unless otherwise provided in this Agreement, the Access Provider shall not in any circumstances disclose to any Licensed Operator directly or indirectly, any Confidential Information relating to any other Licensed Operator.

+A party may not disclose the provisions of this Agreement to any person except:

 after obtaining the written consent of the other party, and only to the extent of that consent;

-subject to clause 20.2, to its officers, employees and professional advisers;
+subject to clause 20.2, to:

+its officers, employees and professional advisers; or

+third party suppliers, vendors or contractor which are engaged in provision of Services under the Agreement;

 to Emergency Services;